 Make the levain and prepare the seeds - the night before

-Mix all the ingredients for the levain; if you are using a 100% hydration wheat sourdough you should use those ingredients.
-If you've keep a 166% rye sourdough from your last bake, use the other set of ingredients.
+Mix all the ingredients for the levain; if you use a 100% hydration wheat sourdough, you should use those ingredients.
+Use the other ingredients; if you've keep a 166% rye sourdough from your last bake.

 There will be enough levain to save for the next bread.